Restaurant Night Fundraisers: Are They Worth It?

 Advertise your dine-to-donate fundraiser to your community members.
 Most restaurants will need guests to show a flyer to count their purchase toward your fundraiser, so remind everyone to bring one or have them available at the restaurant.

-Restaurant fundraising is mutually beneficial to you and the business.
+Restaurant night fundraising is mutually beneficial to you and the business.
 The restaurant gets more customers to come (and, hopefully, return) to its establishment while you collect some of the profits for your cause.

 Your group can earn anywhere from 5% to 35% of sales for your cause, depending on the restaurant's fundraising guidelines; this may include food sales only or the total amount of sales.